Thomas-Tsai/clonezilla-ci/README.md

 ## Core Scripts

 - **`start.sh`**: The main test runner.
 It executes all `test_*` functions defined within it using `shunit2`.
-- **`linux-clone-restore.sh`**: An orchestration script that performs a full backup, restore, and boot validation cycle for a Linux OS disk image.
+- **`os-clone-restore.sh`**: An orchestration script that performs a full backup, restore, and boot validation cycle for a Linux OS disk image.
 - **`data-clone-restore.sh`**: An orchestration script that tests backup and restore for a disk image containing a specific filesystem and data, verifying data integrity via checksums.
 - **`qemu-clonezilla-ci-run.sh`**: The core component for executing commands within a Clonezilla QEMU VM.
 It handles the complexities of setting up the VM, storage, networking, and boot parameters.
 - **`clonezilla-zip2qcow.sh`**: A utility to convert a Clonezilla Live ZIP archive into the QCOW2, kernel, and initrd files required for booting in QEMU.